 It’s like a Partnership Where Your Content Helps To Keep The Group Interesting To Members; While Growing A Larger Audience.

+As mentioned earlier, Facebook is also An Advertising Platform.
+You can Create Your Own Ads or "boost" existing content that's starting to get attention.

 This Can Be A Cost-Effective Way To Reach Your Audience; especially since Facebook has Excellent Demographic Targeting and Audience Segmentation Features.